 Look to those that are known to help break down, bind to, and dispose of proteins, bacteria, toxins, and other substances that can lead to dysfunctional lymphatic flow, including:

-- Bromelain, papain, and peptidase: All are protein-digesting enzymes.
-“Having these in your system helps break down some of the proteins that contribute to inflammation,” Dr. Rawls says.
+Bromelain, papain, and peptidase: All are protein-digesting enzymes, and having these in your system helps break down some of the proteins that contribute to inflammation.

-- Turmeric: Responsible for the bright yellow color in curry, turmeric helps balance inflammatory responses.
+Turmeric: Responsible for the bright yellow color in curry, turmeric helps balance inflammatory responses.
+Additionally, the curcumin in turmeric has liver-protectant qualities and inhibits oxidative damage caused by solvents, alcohol, medications, or viruses.

-- Red root: This herb is another one that binds to toxins and flushes the system.
-“But note that red root is an anticoagulant and can thicken the blood, so avoid it if you have a history of cardiovascular disease,” says Dr. Rawls.
+Red root: This herb is another one that binds to toxins and flushes the system.
+A word of caution: red root is a coagulant and can mildly thicken the blood, so it’s best to avoid it if you have a history of cardiovascular disease.

 As you can see, detoxing your lymphatic system is a relatively easy and enjoyable way to maintain or restore overall health and wellness.
 Follow these simple steps, and it won’t be long before you experience a noticeable uptick in energy, focus, and mobility.